All Episodes

 And then still on top of that, to add insult to injury here, we now have Governor Abbott can't even send protective services, children's services, into these facilities where they're putting the kids in cages.

-And they're preventing the media from from doing any reporting, no more ride-alongs, no more interviews, nothing.
+And they're preventing the media from doing any reporting.

-And putting a gag order on the men and women that protect our borders every day from informing the American people of the horror that is now the result of the Biden Harris or Harris Biden administration.
+and putting a gag order on the men and women that protect our borders every day from informing the American people of the horror that is now the result of the Biden-Harris or Harris Biden administration.

 Kevin Roberts wrote the piece for National Review.